 In the 1980s, the first digital chips were used to produce delay pedals.
 The advantage was, that these racks and pedals were able to offer a longer delay time than the analog delays of those days and, at the same time, produced less hiss.
 Continue reading “Digital delays”

+Almost every guitarist who is addicted to delays is always searching for the perfect delay sound.
+Uncountable analog and digital delays are jockeying for space on the pedalboard.
+Early 21st century numerous manufacturers recognized this dilemma and started to invent multi digital delays.
 Some of them I would like to present in a three-part series.
 Continue reading “Effect History: The first multi digital delays (Part 1)”

+For a long time, the sound of a good tape delay is considered as the ideal delay for guitarists.
 On the one hand the sound of a tape delay mostly is more warm and full than the sound of a digital delay on the other hand the tape delay sounds not as dull or wooly like an analog delay sometimes does.
 Continue reading “The first tape delay emulations”

 Besides overdrive- and compressor- shootouts, videos with DIY instructions and modifications you will encounter comparisons of numerous analog and digital delays by various manufacturers like Electro Harmonix, Chase Bliss Audio, Fulltone or Strymon.